syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 ---
 title: Working with Tables
-description: We can create table in the PDF document.
-Grid; tables; PdfLightTable; DataSet; DataTable;
+description: This section expains how to create tables in the PDF document
 platform: file-formats
 control: PDF
 documentation: UG